Digital terrestrial television in the United Kingdom: History

 The progress towards digital switchover in the UK was long.
 The then Secretary of State for Culture, Media and Sport, Chris Smith, announced in 1999 that the Government's intention was to achieve switchover "between 2006 and 2010".
 Work started in earnest with the setting up of the Digital Action Plan, a body working across industry, government and consumer groups to advise on the best way to meet the switchover target date.

 By 2003, however, it was becoming clear that switchover could not start by 2006.
 In particular, the decision taken by the International Telecommunication Union to call a Regional Radiocommunication Conference to establish a frequency plan for digital broadcasting meant that in practice, substantive steps towards switchover would need to wait until after the conference's second session, due to be held in May and June 2006.

 On 15 September 2005, addressing the Royal Television Society in Cambridge, Smith's successor at the DCMS, Tessa Jowell, announced the go-ahead for switchover in the UK, coupled with support measures to ensure the disadvantaged are not left behind.

-On the day after Jowell's speech, an independent not-for-profit company, Digital UK, was established to co-ordinate the switchover process.
+On the day after Jowell's speech, an independent not-for-profit company, Digital UK (now Everyone TV), was established to co-ordinate the switchover process.
 Set up by the broadcasters and the commercial multiplex operators, Digital UK was required to co-ordinate the project and ensure that the public are kept informed about progress.

 Local television broadcasters, including the BBC and ITV, actively encouraged viewers to upgrade to digital television.
 UK broadcasters were also under additional pressure to complete migration before the Olympic Games.